pagkly/Zed/Investopedia3/Free Cash Flow (FCF).md

 Using the trend of FCF can help you simplify your analysis.

-A concept we can borrow from [technical analysts](https://www.investopedia.com/terms/t/technical-analyst.asp) is to focus on the trend over time of fundamental performance rather than the absolute values of FCF, earnings, or revenue.
-Essentially, if stock prices are a function of the underlying [fundamentals](https://www.investopedia.com/terms/f/fundamentals.asp), then a positive FCF trend should be correlated with positive stock price trends on average.
+A concept we can borrow from [[technical analysts]](https://www.investopedia.com/terms/t/technical-analyst.asp) is to focus on the trend over time of fundamental performance rather than the absolute values of FCF, earnings, or revenue.
+Essentially, if stock prices are a function of the underlying [[fundamentals]](https://www.investopedia.com/terms/f/fundamentals.asp), then a positive FCF trend should be correlated with positive stock price trends on average.

 A common approach is to use the stability of FCF trends as a measure of risk.
-If the trend of FCF is stable over the last four to five years, then [bullish](https://www.investopedia.com/terms/b/bull.asp) trends in the stock are less likely to be disrupted in the future.
+If the trend of FCF is stable over the last four to five years, then [[bullish]](https://www.investopedia.com/terms/b/bull.asp) trends in the stock are less likely to be disrupted in the future.
 However, falling FCF trends, especially FCF trends that are very different compared to earnings and sales trends, indicate a higher likelihood of negative price performance in the future.

 This approach ignores the absolute value of FCF to focus on the slope of FCF and its relationship to price performance.